kevinlogan94/facebook-happy-birthday/README.md

 ## Trigger the script

+> Since you're inside your virtual environment python acts as an alias to python3.

 ```
-pip3 /path/to/facebook-happy-birthday/index.py
+python /path/to/facebook-happy-birthday/index.py
 ```

-> Note: You will probably get a notification asking for you to give your terminal permission to use your accessibility tools.
+> You will probably get a notification asking for you to give your terminal permission to use your accessibility tools.
 Approve this otherwise this script won't work.